ATLAS Messaging

 You can change the message output level of any algorithm or tool using the pre-existing “OutputLevel property”.
 We will cover this in more detail in the next section when we discuss the “OutputLevel” property.

 Changing the output level of code outside of algorithms/tools is much less straight forward, so in general the recommendation is to not print DEBUG and VERBOSE messages outside of algorithms and tools.
-As the users will have a very hard time seeing those messages.
+Users will have a very hard time seeing those messages.

 Changing message output to assist debugging

-The message output level can be changed to DEBUG or VERBOSE at a global level, e.g. athena -l DEBUG ... or other ways.
+The message output level can be changed to DEBUG or VERBOSE at a global level (for all algorithms and tools being run), e.g. athena -l DEBUG ... or other ways.
 However, it is often much more useful only change the OutputLevel for the tool or algorithm you are investigating.
 Most components should have this property.
 This avoids your output getting cluttered with useless printout.
-There are properties under ConfigFlags.Exec that allow you to do this easily, e.g. DebugMessageComponents and equivalent for the other types of messages.
-This is a list that takes in a Unix-like path, allowing * wildcards, to component names.
-An example would be Exec.DebugMessageComponents='["*/FPGATrackSim*"]'.
+In Athena, there are job properties under ConfigFlags.Exec that allow you to do this easily, e.g. DebugMessageComponents and equivalent for the other types of messages.
+This is a list that takes in Unix-like path, allowing \* wildcards, to component names.
+An example is Exec.DebugMessageComponents='["*/FPGATrackSim*"]'.
 See also Properties for Debugging for a bit more on this kind of functionality.

 It is also useful to adjust two other messaging properties.
 The first is the number of messages before further output is suppressed.
 This defaults to 500 messages.
 It can be disabled globally by setting the MessageSvc property enableSuppression=False, and it can be set per message level, e.g. with the property verboseLimit=1000.
 See MessageSvc.h for the default values and names of the other limits.